Rebound headache is the main cause of chronic frequent cephalgia, as it's known. It is directly the result of overuse of painkillers.

 More soluble fibre is the solution, and the beetroot and prunes are the best solution for constipation headaches.

-Well, yes, it's a moot point.
+Well, yes, it is a moot point.
 Do your headaches make you exhausted, or is exhaustion one of the underlying causes of your headaches?
 When did you last take a three continuous weeks holiday?
-Maybe it's time...
+Maybe it is time for a break.

-Thunderclap headache is not a job for your chiropractor, or medical doctor for that matter.
+Thunderclap headache is not a job for your chiropractor, or medical doctor for that matter; and it is not likely to cause rebound headache.

 Sudden onset (within 1-2 minutes) of a very severe headache, often described as the "worst headache of my life" is not the time to take pills, or phone your chiropractor.
 Whilst the cause of THUNDERCLAP HEADACHE is usually reversible, a stroke needs to be ruled out.
 The cause?
 Molecules which stick to the walls of an artery in the brain, causing sudden cutting off of the blood supply, will cause a very severe, sudden-onset headache.
 Prevention is the key - focusing on